-The Historic Pensacola Ambassador program is a volunteer corps of individuals who give of their time and talents to help sustain our mission.
-The opportunities are numerous at the University of West Florida Historic Trust—from living history to archival collections.
-At the Pensacola Museum of Art, we cater to individuals interested in fine art, museum education. curatorial practices and art history.
-Are you interested in art, exhibition installation and/or museum education?
+Are you interested in museum education, visual art, and/or exhibition installation?
 Do you love talking with people?
 Do you enjoy researching art movements and artists?
+How about helping out with events?
 Or, is cataloging collections more your desire?
-We have numerous volunteer opportunities within different departments at the PMA to suit your interests.
-Please contact Caitlyn Cooney outlining your interests and availability. firstname.lastname@example.org
+We often have numerous volunteer opportunities within different departments at the PMA to suit your interests.
+Please contact Caitlin Rhea outlining your interests and availability. email@example.com

 Volunteer Opportunities at the PMA